phpcommunity/phptestfest.org/docs/_tutorials/phpqa-tutorial.md

 ## How to use it?

-### Create a git repository

-The `phpqa` tool expects you to be operating in the context of a `git` repository.
-So before continuing, you'll want to decide where you'll be storing your test files, and create a `git` repo in that directory.

-It is also important that you have a `phpt/` directory within that repo.
-By default, `phpqa` places tests that it generates in the `phpt/` directory and will throw an error if the directory does not exist.
-You can override this behavior as described below.

 ### To generate new PHPT test files

 The [generate-phpt][generate-phpt] tool wrapped by `docker-phpqa` is a developer tool